sophgo/tpu-mlir/doc/developer_manual/source_en/13_mlir_define.rst

 ^^^^^^^^^^^^^^^

 :Brief intro:
     Concatenates the given sequence of tensors in the given dimension.
-All Inputtensors either have the same shape (except the dimension to be concatenated) or are all empty.
+All input tensors either have the same shape (except the dimension to be concatenated) or are all empty.

 :Input:
-    - inputs: tensor array, corresponding to 2 or more Inputtensor
+    - inputs: tensor array, corresponding to 2 or more input tensors

 :Output:
     - output: tensor